home-assistant/home-assistant.io/source/_components/utility_meter.markdown

   required: true
   type: string
 offset:
-  description: Cycle reset occur at the beginning of the period (0 minutes, 0h00 hours, Monday, day 1, January).
+  description: "Cycle reset occur at the beginning of the period (0 minutes, 0h00 hours, Monday, day 1, January).
 This option enables the offsetting of these beginnings.
 Supported formats: `offset: 'HH:MM:SS'`, `offset: 'HH:MM'` and Time period dictionary (see example below)."
   required: false
   default: 0
   type: time